lisa-butler/My-Dive-Log/README.md

 **Login:**
 This page contains the same theme as the other pages, complete with the image banner from the home page.
 The login form is on a raised card and has fields for username and password.
-When the user clicks login, it redirects to the home page (index.html)
+When the user clicks login, it redirects to the home page (index.html) There is also an option to register for users who do not have accounts.
+This redirects the user to the registration form.

 ![login.html](log/static/images/login.jpg)